top of page

 Our staff have a deep understanding of how to work with a variety of learning exceptionalities and will ensure we use the best techniques to support your child.

-Elementary Program: Grades 1-8
+Elementary Level: Grades 1-8

 The elementary curriculum has been developed according to the requirements of the Ontario curriculum.
 At Heritage Academy we recognize that every student deserves the opportunity to learn.
 We focus our instruction and assessment on each individual student’s learning styles.